Best Free AI Coding Assistants 2026: We Tested 10 -- Only 4 Worth Using

 Windsurf Free then Pro$90Full features after paying

-Key insight: BYOK tools (OpenCode, Aider) cost $18-48 over 6 months -- less than 3 months of Cursor Pro ($20/month).
+Key insight: BYOK tools (OpenCode, Aider, Cline, Continue, Roo Code) cost $18-48 over 6 months -- less than 3 months of Cursor Pro ($20/month).
 And you get unlimited usage with full features.
+Continue with a local model (Ollama) costs $0.

 See our AI Agent Cost Benchmark for detailed per-task pricing.